 Staying fit emotionally, mentally, and physically:

 Be fit, it's not about just you anymore.
 You are entrusted to perform by your community, your firefighters, and your family.
 Maintain a high level of physical fitness.
 You can be provided with the newest, shiniest, most insane equipment and tools but if your not healthy enough to use them the tool is useless.

-Invest into a lifelong commitment to be better and make others better.
+Invest in a lifelong commitment to be better and make others better.
 Manage your time!
 The testing, interviews, academy, EMT etc ARE NOT EASY!
 Study!
 Be humble and always maintain a positive attitude.
 Use your support network.

 You represent the fire service when you decided to pursue your dream.
 Everything you do now is bigger than you.
 You remember that firefighter you looked up to when you were little, be that hero.

-Not realizing that everyday is an interview.
-The fire service is a small tight knit family.
+Not realizing that every day is an interview.
+The fire service is a small tight-knit family.
 Let your character and work ethic be your guide.
 Every interaction and conversation you have could be a new opportunity.
 EVERY DAY IS AN INTERVIEW act like it.

 There are tons of training opportunities you can take advantage of through FEMA and TEEX independent study and many more.
 You can email me and I can give you a white paper on a large volume of training opportunities for you to stay relevant and improving in the process and beyond.

 Top 10 things to do that increase your odds of getting a job.
 (Not in any specific order).